Kathryn Schulz: Reviews and honors

-In 2016, Schulz won the Pulitzer Prize and the National Magazine Award for "The Really Big One," an article about seismic risk in the Pacific Northwest.
-She was also a finalist for the 2017 National Magazine Award for "When Things Go Missing," an essay about loss and the death of her father.
+In 2016, Schulz won the Pulitzer Prize and the National Magazine Award for "The Really Big One", an article about seismic risk in the Pacific Northwest.
+She was also a finalist for the 2017 National Magazine Award for "When Things Go Missing", an essay about loss and the death of her father.

 Reviewing her book Being Wrong: Adventures in the Margin of Error (2010), Dwight Garner wrote: "Ms. Schulz's book is a funny and philosophical meditation on why error is mostly a humane, courageous and extremely desirable human trait.
 She flies high in the intellectual skies, leaving beautiful sunlit contrails."
 Daniel Gilbert described her as "a warm, witty and welcome presence who confides in her readers rather than lecturing them.
-It doesn't hurt that she combines lucid prose with perfect comic timing."
+It doesn't hurt that she combines lucid prose with perfect comic timing".

 Her writing has appeared in The Best American Essays, The Best American Travel Writing, The Best American Food Writing, and The Best American Science Writing.

 Personal life

 Schulz is married to Casey Cep, a fellow staff writer at The New Yorker; Schulz wrote about falling in love with her in Lost & Found.
-They live with their infant daughter on the Eastern Shore of Maryland, near where Cep grew up.
+They live with their two young daughters on the Eastern Shore of Maryland, near where Cep grew up.